InfinityBotList/Arcadia/README.md

 ## Project Structure

 - bot => Rewrite of the Discord Bot used for Managing the Infinity Bot List Servers
+  - leone => a library crate containing proc-macros for the bot
 - api => Arcadia Staff API (statistics, maybe a claim/unclaim/approve/deny api for panel if needed etc)
 - libavacado => Common shared logic for ``bot``, ``api`` and any possible addition to Arcadia